 - Select the photo we want to restore and click “Recover”.
 It’ll be back into our photo albums.
 It will also be restore onto the iPhone once it syncs with the iCloud service again.

-How to Recover Deleted Photos from iPhone with Disk Drill
+Steps to Recover Deleted Photos from an iPhone on Mac

 - Download Disk Drill.
 Open the .dmg file and drag the Disk Drill application to the Applications folder on your Mac hard drive.

 - Plug the iPhone into the computer.
-If asked by the iPhone if we trust this computer, select “Yes” and enter the unlocking code.
+If asked by the iPhone if we trust this computer, select “Trust” and enter the unlocking code.

 - Close all programs on the Mac.
 Especially those that connect to the iPhone like iTunes, iPhoto, and the like.
 The less communication that other applications have with the iPhone, the better it will be.

 - Double click on Disk Drill to run it.
 There are several installation procedures to be aware of, as well as additional file protections and monitoring that Disk Drill offers.
-We’ll skip by the installation procedures for now, but check out the CleverFiles web site to learn more about them.
 When everything is finished, we’ll see a list of drives and devices.